Learn Python Free Online โ€” No Signup Required (2026)

 The 30-Day Python Learning Plan

-Week 4: Build a project: a to-do app, a web scraper, or a simple game
+Week 4: Build a project: a command-line to-do app, a web scraper that collects data into a CSV, or a simple game.
+Pick something you'd actually use.

 โ“ Frequently Asked Questions